Commencement FAQs

 Looking for something simpler?
 Visit our Info Tents, located near both Freedom Hall and Alumni Auditorium, for complimentary water stations.

 Yes.
 Campus Safety will perform security bag checks.
 There is no bag size limit.
-All prohibited items, including, but not limited to, weapons, disruptive noise makers, and alcohol (opened and unopened), will be confiscated.
+All prohibited items, including, but not limited to, weapons, disruptive noise makers, and alcohol (even if unopened), will be confiscated.

 Regalia